GillesArcas/galerie/README.md

 ## Navigating inside a gallery

 Wen browsing the gallery, a page of thumbnails is displayed.
 When clicking on a thumbnail, the thumbnails is replaced  by a full display of the clicked image.
 The image can be oriented or zoomed.
-It is also possible ti navigate from one image to the other or visualize the images in slide-show mode.
+It is also possible to navigate from one image to the other or visualize the images in slide-show mode.

 ![aperçu](aperçu.jpg)